 A system that began as a way to complete administrative tasks is, today, a dense web of data, information and resources.
 As a 1985 Harvard Business Review article put it: “information technology is more than just computers.”

 The same sentiment holds true today, with businesses across the world leveraging a variety of digital solutions to achieve success.
 There are many technologies that businesses are using to improve operations.
 Everything from augmented reality to internet of things and machine learning to mobile applications can benefit businesses.

 Digital transformation encompasses all of these innovations.
 Through technology, businesses have the opportunity to streamline internal operations, tap into customer needs and create better solutions for their market.

 Together these areas allow businesses to optimise their competitive advantage; their ability to outperform against competitors.
 In this article, we’ll show how technology provides the key to achieving this competitive advantage.

-Conducting business analysis is a great way to find out where you operate where you can offer value to customers.
+Conducting business analysis is a great way to find out where you operate and where you can offer value to customers.
 With help from a digital transformation partner, companies can analyse their current working processes.
-Analysis with this provider will help identify where your businesses strengths and also areas that require development.
+Analysis with this provider will help identify your business's strengths and also areas that require development.

 For example, a company may be adept at creating client communications, but face bottlenecks when it comes to converting these leads.
 An analysis of a company’s CRM workflow would identify both their existing strengths, but also clarify where they could improve.